-Bible classes are held four times a week.
+Bible classes are held three times a week.
 During this time, students are introduced to different choices made by Biblical characters with both good and bad results and how they can apply them to their relationships with family and friends.

 Students participate in chapel each Friday.
 During this time they have the opportunity to further strengthen their relationship with Jesus Christ through praise and worship time and Bible lessons presented in a fun, uplifting manner.